jordancrouch/middle-earth-typing-trials/TESTING.md

 ### Quote text errors

 In some instances, there may be what appear to be errors in the quote text used for the typing test.
 However, this is a result of the data returned from the API and not with the processing of the data, as can be seen in the local data files.
-As the quotes are fetched from an external API, these issues can not be fixed directly within the scope of this project, and would require additional work from the API developers themselves.
+As the quotes are fetched from an external API, these issues cannot be fixed directly within the scope of this project, and would require additional work from the API developers themselves.

 ---